OmengU/quap/documentation/documentation.typ

 === Backend
 In the Server, this section includes a RESTful #acr("API") providing several endpoints for managing Quizzes.
 ==== Models/DTOs
 In order to properly store data, the Creation of multiple Models is required.
-A model is a class used as a reference by Entity Framework Core to create SQL queries to Initialize tables.
+A Model is a class used as a reference by Entity Framework Core to create SQL queries to Initialize tables.
 Each Model represents one of these tables.
 This section includes three Models: Quiz, Question, and Option.
 Of those three, Option is the lowest in their shared hierarchical order as it is part of a Question, which in turn is part of a Quiz.
 The Option Model includes distinct fields that represent different essential data.
 The Model itself is created as a regular C\# class:
 #code-snippet(caption: "Option Model")[
   ```cs
 public class Option